gmoe/piano_fundamentals/source/chapter1/ch1_topics/III.5.rst

 because the seemingly similar neutral motions (approached from thrust or pull side) are actually being played using a different set of muscles.
 Let me illustrate this with a mathematical example.
-Mathematicians will be horrified if you tell them that 0 = 0, which at first glance seems to be trivially correct.
+Mathematicians will be horrified if you tell them that :math:`0 = 0`, which at first glance seems to be trivially correct.
 Reality, however, dictates that we must be very careful.
 This is because we must know the true meaning of zero; i.e., we need a mathematical definition of zero.
-It is defined as the number 1/N, when N is allowed to go to infinity.
-You get to the "same" number zero, whether N is positive or negative!
+It is defined as the number :math:`\frac{1}{N}`, when :math:`N` is allowed to go to infinity.
+You get to the "same" number zero, whether :math:`N` is positive or negative!
-Unfortunately, if you try to divide by zero: 1/0, you get a different answer depending on whether N is positive or negative.
-1/0 = ∞ when N is positive, and 1/0 = -∞ when N is negative!
+Unfortunately, if you try to divide by zero: :math:`1/0`, you get a different answer depending on whether :math:`N` is positive or negative. :math:`1/0 =
+\infty` when :math:`N` is positive, and :math:`1/0 = -\infty` when :math:`N` is
+negative!
 If you had assumed the two zeros to be the same, your error after the division could have been as large as two infinities depending on which zero you used!
 In a similar way, the "same" neutral positions achieved by starting with TU or TO are fundamentally different, and similarly with thrust and pull.
 That is, under certain circumstances, a neutral position approached from either thrust or pull is better.
 The difference in feel is unmistakable when you play them.
 This is why you need to learn both.

 This point is so universally important, especially for speed, that I will illustrate it with another example.
 The Samurai's life depends on the speed of